 Abby Morris, President

-Abby Morris is a senior from Lake Highland.
+Abby is a senior from Lake Highland in Florida.
 She has been a mentor for W.in Debate since she was a sophomore, and was co-president of the program her junior year.
 Abby is very passionate about W.in Debate and has made it her goal to help support and give resources to fellow womxn in the debate community.
 Abby has been debating for 6 years and has been her team captain since her junior year.
 In terms of competitive success, Abby has gotten 1 career bid, has had 10+ bid rounds and for her whole high school career has consistently broken at nearly every national tournament attended.
 She was top speaker at the Florida State Tournament in 2019, and got third place at the tournament in 2020.
 She also qualified to nationals her junior year.
 She enjoys reading a variety of debate arguments, but specifically loves philosophical arguments from authors like Hegel, Deleuze and Foucault.

 Samantha McLoughlin, Vice President

 Samantha is a senior from Harvard Westlake.
 This is her 5th year debating and second year with W.IN Debate.
 She has thus far received 11 career bids to the TOC, qualifying three times and reaching octafinals her sophomore year.
 Her junior year, she championed Voices, Meadows, and the Cal RR.
 Samantha primarily reads policy arguments, but also enjoys basic T/theory debate as well as some critical literature.
 She believes in the power of inclusive support networks to improve the debate community, and loves W.In Debate for its ability to foster these connections.
 She hopes to help provide these support systems to gender minorites in debate, and is excited to continue working with W.In Debate this year!